Henry G. Ferguson: Career

 During the 1930s, Ferguson began a two-decade collaboration with the paleontologist and geologist Siemon Muller.
 They did extensive field mapping in west-central Nevada, culminating in the publication of their 1949 paper, "Structural Geology of the Hawthorne and Tonopah Quadrangles, Nevada."
 Between 1951 and 1954, Ferguson, Muller, Stanley H. Cathcart, and Ralph Roberts (in various combinations) published seven US Geological Survey 1:125,000 quadrangle maps of Nevada, including Winnemucca and Golconda.

 Ferguson was also a lifelong friend and confidant of Levi Noble.
 According to Wright and Troxel (2002, p.
 26), in the late 1930s the USGS dispatched Ferguson to assist Noble in interpreting and publishing Noble's extensive Death Valley fieldwork.
 In the 1950s, Noble recalled that "the major interpretations in [Noble's 1941 paper about the Amargosa Chaos] grew out of his conversations with Ferguson."

 Ferguson made one of the earliest reports of Paleozoic deformation in Nevada in his 1924 bulletin on the Manhattan district.
-In 1941, Ralph Roberts, on one of his first assignments as a USGS employee, joined senior geologists Ferguson and Siemon Muller on a project mapping the Sonoma Range in Nevada.
+In 1939, Ralph Roberts, on one of his first assignments as a USGS employee, joined senior geologists Ferguson and Siemon Muller on a project mapping the Sonoma Range in Nevada.
 Roberts' work in the Battle Mountain/Antler Peak area of Nevada, done partially with Ferguson's mentorship and funding assistance, demonstrated that the Paleozoic deformation was a full scale orogeny; this was later described as the Antler orogeny in Roberts' 1949 Yale PhD dissertation.
-Roberts and Ferguson (along with Preston E. Hotz and James Gilluly) were coauthors on a 1958 paper that helped lead to the discovery of the Carlin gold deposits.

 Ferguson worked for the USGS Military Geology Unit during World War II (as did his colleagues James Gilluly, Siemon Muller, Levi Noble, and Ralph Roberts); this included a heavy-mineral sand analysis by Ferguson that contributed to the identification of the source location of the Japanese balloon bombs.

 Ferguson was also intermittently head of the USGS Metals division.
 In 1953, he received the Department of the Interior's "Distinguished Service Award".